siddikshaikh-haptiq/MVPNotification/README.md

 * **Android**: `npm run build:apk` produces `releases/MVPNotification-debug.apk`.
 * **iOS**: open `ios/MVPNotification.xcworkspace` and generate the `MVPNotification` scheme from Xcode (use the same `GOOGLE_WEB_CLIENT_ID` in the corresponding entitlements).

----

-Questions or new ideas?
-Open an issue or start a PR. 👋